guillain/ElasticStack-toolbox/README.md

   * Management tools for the stack (reindex, duplicate, mapping...)

 ## Elastic stack setup
-Two deployment scenarios and each one is provided with VM and docker methods:
+Two deployment scenarios and each one is provided with VM and docker methods.

-1 - VM
-2 - Docker

 Set up the OS and install and configure the main components of the Elastic stack.
 Each of them is provided with a bash script and set of configuration files ready to use or at least to adapt for a specific production environment.
 * [Elasticsearch](elasticsearch)